theodds/2024-ISBA-Short/README.md

 Most of the R packages needed can be installed from CRAN.
 There are a few of exceptions that need to be installed using the `devtools` package.
-To install the necessary dependencies from CRAN, you need to pick a local mirror.
+To install the necessary dependencies from CRAN, you should pick a reliable local mirror.
 Here, I'm using a popular US choice.

 R> options(repos=c(CRAN="http://lib.stat.cmu.edu/R/CRAN")) \
 R> install.packages("Rcpp", dependencies=TRUE) \